fancyguy/opauth-bitbucket/README.md

    - Click on create consumer and enter your application name.
    - Description and URL are optional.

-3. Configure Opauth-Google strategy.
+3. Configure Opauth-Bitbucket strategy.

-4. Direct user to `http://path_to_opauth/google` to authenticate
+4. Direct user to `http://path_to_opauth/bitbucket` to authenticate

 Strategy configuration